CodecFake+: Codec-Based Resynthesized Data as a Proxy for Detecting CodecFake Speech: CodecFake+ Database

-\item \textbf{Single-codebook vector quantization (SVQ)} refers to codecs designed to encode fewer tokens by utilizing a single utterance-level codebook during vector quantization.
-Examples of SVQ codecs include TiCodec \cite{ren2024fewer_ticodec} and Single-Codec \cite{li2024single}, which reduce token usage by separating time-invariant global features into utterance-level vectors and encoding time-varying content into frame-level tokens.
+\item \textbf{Single-codebook vector quantization (Svq)} uses a single codebook for quantization.
+Examples include TiCodec \cite{ren2024fewer_ticodec} and Single-Codec \cite{li2024single}, which encode global information into an utterance-level vector and time-varying information into a single stream of codes. ~\cite{wu2024ts3,xin2024bigcodec} push extremely low-bitrate high-quality Svq codecs.

-\item \textbf{Scalar vector quantization (SQ)} is to simplify and optimize audio representation by mapping complex speech signals into a finite, compact latent space, increasing the codebook utilization rate.
+\item \textbf{Scalar vector quantization (Scq)} simplifies audio representation by mapping speech signals into a structured, low-dimensional latent space.
+Unlike traditional vector quantization, Scq effectively alleviates the codebook collapse and improves the codebook utilization.
 SQ-Codec \cite{yang2024simplespeech_sqcodec} achieves this by creating a scalar latent space, while Spectral Codecs \cite{langman2024spectral} utilize finite scalar quantization to encode mel-spectrogram features into a flat codebook. \end{itemize}